Minolta TC-1

 TC-1’s tiny lens is mostly adequate at correcting barrel distortion, but some bulging may be noticeable in certain scenes — an easy fix in Photoshop.

 Specs aside, TC-1’s 28mm Minolta G-Rokkor seems to be capable of creating hyper-realistic renderings with an enormous amount of detail.
 It corrects distortions/aberrations well and manages to add its distinct character thanks to the slight vignetting.
-Its strong contrast often enhances depth ques, giving images it produces the “pop” that some photographers find alluring.
+Its strong contrast often enhances depth ques, giving images the “pop” that some photographers find alluring.

 While this G-Rokkor may be suitable for most of your 28mm needs, it takes a little time to get used to.
 I found that it works best with a slightly different set of emulsions than my other lenses — the contrast could be too much in some cases.
 And it’s one of the slowest ones at 𝒇3.5; even TC-1’s excellently balanced shutter button won’t help if you need to take a picture at 1/4th of a second.
-There is a tripod hole at the bottom plate but no shutter release thread, no flash sync port, and no hot-shoe.
+There is a tripod hole at the bottom plate but no shutter release thread, no flash sync port, and no hot shoe.

 Minolta G-Rokkor 28mm on Fujifilm Provia 100F.